Ijeomacodes/Mentorness-PowerBI-Project/README.md

 .............................................................
 • x54 Average Monthly Net Salary (After Tax) (USD)
 • x55 Mortgage Interest Rate in Percentages (%), Yearly, for 20 Years Fixed-Rate

 • data_quality 0 if Numbeo considers that more contributors are needed to increase data quality, else 1data_quality: A binary variable (0 or 1) indicating data quality, with 0 suggesting the need for more contributors and 1 indicating satisfactory data quality.

 Data preprocessing and Cleaning

-I noticed that the column names are represented with numbers instead of their actual, descriptive values I researched the Numbeo website to find and make the necessary corrections, grouped the cost factors into categories using custom column in Power Query as market, Groceries, utilities, childcare, transportation, Housing etc.
+I noticed that the column names were represented with numbers instead of their actual, descriptive values I researched the Numbeo website to find and make the necessary corrections, grouped the cost factors into categories using custom column in Power Query as market, Groceries, utilities, childcare, transportation, Housing etc.